huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 ::: tip Service desk

-Head over to our [service desk](/service-desk/) to place orders using the agreements listed on this page.
+Head over to our [administer science service desk](/administer-science/service-desk/) to place orders using the agreements listed on this page.

 :::